UmamiAppearance/rollup-plugin-import-manager/README.md

 A [debugging](#debugging) method for a specific unit.
 This also throws an intentional debugging error, which stops the building process.
 Verbose information about the specific unit are logged to the console.

-TODO !!!
-Change the createModule method to fit to the select methods